This Is The Best AI Book Editor in 2026

 And let me tell you…

-…out of 10 AI proofreaders and editors we’ve used, there were only 2 tools that can do pretty much all of the above, and still not perfectly.
+…out of 10 AI proofreaders and editors I've used, there were only 2 tools that can do pretty much all of the above, and still not perfectly.

 Imagine a tool that understands the context and your intentions.